VilleKorh/flask_docker_template/readme.md

     ```

 This setup will create a Flask app served by Gunicorn, with Nginx as a reverse proxy in a separate container.
 The SQLite database and log files will be stored persistently in the data and logs directories, respectively.

+Access the Flask app:

+    Open a web browser and go to http://localhost

+You should see the "Hello World" message along with the time of the previous request and the total number of requests.

+## How to stop the containers

+To stop the containers, press `Ctrl+C` in the terminal where you ran `docker-compose up`.
+This will stop the containers and clean up the resources.

+Alternatively, you can run the following command in a new terminal window:

+    ```bash
+    docker-compose down
+    ```

+This will stop and remove the containers, networks, and volumes created by `docker-compose up`.

+## How to access the logs

+The logs for the Flask app and Nginx are stored in the logs directory on your host machine.
+You can access them by navigating to the logs directory in your project directory.

+For example, to view the Flask app logs:

+    ```bash
+    cat logs/app.log
+    ```

+To view the Nginx access and error logs:

+    ```bash
+    cat logs/nginx.log
+    ```

+## How to access the SQLite database

+The SQLite database file is stored in the data directory on your host machine.
+You can access it using an SQLite client or by running SQLite commands in the terminal.

+For example, to open the SQLite database using the SQLite command-line client:

+    ```bash
+    sqlite3 data/requests.sqlite
+    ```

+## How to access the Flask app container

+If you need to access the Flask app container for debugging or other purposes, you can do so using the following command:

+    ```bash
+    docker exec -it flaskapp /bin/bash
+    ```

+This will open a bash shell in the Flask app container, allowing you to run commands and inspect the container.